 During this season of mothering littles, I find my number one prayer request being “that I would be more patient with my children”.

-Man, I love these kids, and they never stop.
+Man, I love my kids, and they never stop.
 I think the constant motion is pretty standard for littles, but it’s exhausting!
 My youngest is still in diapers, and doesn’t have all her teeth in yet.
 My middle has colossal meltdowns where no one but Daddy can calm her.
 My oldest is turning five at the end of the summer and will start kindergarten in the fall.
 I have a whole new set of things to think about!
 Have I prepared him enough?
 Does he know enough to be independent at school?
 Will he be kind to others?
 Will he listen to and obey his teachers?
 Will he get teased?
 Will he get in trouble?

 My worries for my oldest, have often turned normal parenting moments into this “do or die” test, to see if he is really ready for school.
 Many days, my patience is gone before I even wake up, because I’ve lost sleep worrying.